yamtanjour/RoK-Scanning-Tool/README.md

 # RoK-Scanning-Tool
-Python tool to scan and analyze RoK player data
+Python-Tool to scan and analyze RoK player data using LD Player